 This essay is based in part on sections of the book The Holographic Universe by Michael Talbot.

-Having read The Evolution of Beauty, a book by Richard Prum, I subsequently had some speculative thoughts arising out of Prum’s thesis, which are discussed below.
+Reading The Evolution of Beauty, a book by ornithologist Richard Prum, brought to mind some speculative thoughts arising out of Prum’s thesis, which are discussed below.

-If females have employed aesthetic selection (AS) as an evolutionary tactic to remold males with the objective of increasing female sexual autonomy and thereby improving their reproductive outcomes, as Prum argues, it would appear to be necessary for evolution to also generate a refinement of aesthetic perception (AP) as a trait in females.
+If females have employed aesthetic selection (AS) as an evolutionary tactic to remold males with the objective of increasing female sexual autonomy and thereby improving their reproductive outcomes, as Prum argues, it would appear to be necessary for evolution to also produce a refinement of aesthetic perception (AP) as a trait in females.
 By definition, the Greek root of the word “aesthetic” means “of sense perception.”
 One meaning of the word when used as an adjective is “concern with appearance.”
 Thus, it seems that the term can be used to convey the idea of “concern with perceived appearance.”
-I think this is probably a pretty good guess as to what Darwin meant in his use of the word, and Prum seems to accept Darwin’s position on the matter.
-Once this trait is well established, strengthened and elaborated, it might generalize to giving concern with perceived appearance to other activities that were not involved in the original evolutionary goal for AS.
+I think this is probably a pretty good guess as to what Darwin meant in his use of aesthetic selection, and Prum seems to accept Darwin’s position on the matter.
+Once this trait is well established, strengthened and elaborated, it would probably generalize to concern with perceived appearance for other activities that were not involved in the original evolutionary purpose for AS.

-I think the term “beauty” as a concept held by non-human animals is unlikely and could be dropped as being too anthropomorphic.
-Instead, I’d suggest to just simply go with “concern for appearance.”
-In the case of AS, this concern is for how physically dominant, aggressive and asocial a potential mate appears.
-As aesthetic selection progresses, one would expect a shift in male appearance and behavior toward the female end of the spectrum, which appears to have occurred in the human lineage.
-The success of AS for females, as an evolutionary strategy, I think would strengthen the focus on perceived appearance and in turn produce greater perceptual skill. resulting in finer discrimination of physical and social attributes.
+I think the term “beauty,” as it is being used here, essentially means attention to appearance.
+In the case of AS, this concern is for how physically dominant, aggressive and asocial a potential mate appears and selection against those traits in mates.
+Following this type of selection bias, one would expect a shift in male appearance and behavior toward the female end of the spectrum, which appears to have occurred in the human lineage.
+The successful application of AS by females, as an evolutionary strategy, I think would strengthen attention to perceived appearance and in turn produce greater aesthetic perceptual skill.
+The improved perceptual skill would then result in finer discrimination of physical and social attributes.

 Most explanations that I’ve read or heard about beauty culture is that it is tied to the notion of sexual signaling.
-In short, women “dress” for men to attract their attention.
-Note that the sources of most such explanations have been men.
-I don’t doubt that women do, at times, employ their manner of “dress” to appeal to men.
+In short, women’s self presentation is for men and intended to attract their attention.
+Note that the sources of most such explanations that I am aware of seem to have come from men.
+I don’t doubt that women do, at times, employ their manner of presentation to appeal to men.
 However, I think this an insufficient motivation to explain the extent of beauty culture.
-On the other hand, I have often heard women object to this interpretation of their behavior, saying that they don’t dress for men.
-I’ve also heard women say that they “dress” for other women.
-I’ve heard it said that the behavior is motivated by a sense of personal satisfaction derived from expressing oneself beautifully.
+On the other hand, I have often heard women object to the sexual attraction interpretation of their presentation.
+They often say they don’t “dress” for men that they “dress” for other women.
+I’ve also heard it said that the behavior is motivated by a sense of personal satisfaction derived from expressing oneself beautifully.
 In light of the AP trait, explanations like these seem to me to make sense.
-Who else to better appreciate the explication of a trait than others who posses the same trait or who else would be intrinsically rewarded by expressing a trait than someone possessing the trait?
+Who else to better appreciate the explication of a trait than others who posses the same trait?
+Who else but someone possessing a trait would find intrinsic reward through expressing it?